Saturday, October 26, 2019

 royalties to the Narcissus fund.
 PWM

 Basic work accomplished by the committee was the building up of a fund to pay for the labor involved and locating a builder who would undertake to complete the exterior of the building within these limits.
-And then through interest generated in the project, to secure donations of the actual building materials needed.
-A necessary adjunct was, of course, a selection of basic house designs in order that a bill of materials could be drawn up.
+And then through interest generated in the project, securing the donations of the actual building materials needed.
+A necessary adjunct was, of course, a selection of basic house designs so that a bill of materials could be drawn up.
 A USDA extension service dwelling was selected as a prototype.
 Also, a legal agreement had to be drawn up for signature by both parties which enabled the Museum to erect a dwelling structure on Mr. Vallee's premises as well as assure the donation of the car body to the Museum when the new structure had been closed in and become weather-tight.

-As soon as the PLI history was published, every effort was made to concentrate its sale promotion and distribution in the areas formerly served by the Interurban.
+As soon as the PLI history was published, every effort was made to concentrate its promotion and distribution in the areas formerly served by the Interurban.
 Newspapers in the Portland and Lewiston areas were cooperative in relating all newsworthy developments in the campaign.
 By the fall of 1968 sufficient funds were on hand to get the project underway.
 As soon as commitments of donations for 80% of the materials required for the building had been received as a result of some 40 solicitations, a search was instituted for a builder willing to undertake the erection of a building satisfactory to Mr. Vallee's needs and within the means of the special fund.

 Due to extremely bad weather setting in by late October (1968), the first builder found himself bowing out because of other commitments but recommended Mr. Joseph R. Blais of the Lewiston area, as one of the few other builders able to construct such a dwelling within the limitations set forth.
-Museum forces then came up and working on two of the nastiest weekends on record, in the alternating pouring rain and heavy snow moved the body of the "Narcissus" off of its footings onto temporary blocking and separated and removed other appendages as necessary.
+Museum forces then came up and worked on two of the nastiest weekends on record, in the alternating pouring rain and heavy snow moved the body of the "Narcissus" off of its footings onto temporary blocking and separated and removed other appendages as necessary.
 But, despite their valiant efforts to get the operation back on schedule, even worse weather followed.
 The project had to be called off until late May of 1969.
 From this point on, all progressed smoothly, the builder following the letter of authorization to within a margin of some $24.

 Seashore Trolley Museum volunteers arranged to move the